PdxCodeGuild/Intro-to-Computer-Programming/README.md

 # Learn Python the Guild Way

 ## Overall Goals
-1. Give attendees a basic foundation to launch their learning journey (ex.
-Setting up environment)
+1. Give attendees a basic foundation to launch their learning journey
-2. Vet students who have applied to bootcamp
+2. Assess students who have applied to bootcamp
+3. Introduce students to programming
-3. Create an opportunity for students to decide if programming is for them
+3. Create a first opportunity for students to decide if programming is for them
 4. Market Code Guild

 ## Form of Course
 As a student here, you will have access to this material.
-I intend to walk through the material, likely straying from each days preperations, and end each class with a print out.
+I intend to walk through the material, likely straying from each days preparations, and end each class with a print out.

+1. If you are confused, let me know.
+2. If you are unsure if something I am typing is functionally critical, ask.
+3. If your work environment behaves differently, ask.
+4. If I use a term you do not recognize, ask.

 There exists a copy of this material online, feel free to enjoy it.